Prescribing Morse scalar curvatures: pinching and Morse theory: Existence results

-\begin{proof} Suppose (j) holds.
-We then have the conclusion of Proposition \ref{p:pinching=>gap} and thus the conclusion of Proposition \ref{p:gap}.
-Recalling \eqref{eq:unovEm}, we deduce that for $\e > 0$ small the sublevel $\{ J_\tau \leq (1 + \e) \overline{E}_1 \}$ is contractible and that $J_\tau$ has no critical points at level $(1 + \e) \overline{E}_1$.
+\begin{proof} The proof will be carried out by contradiction, assuming that the functional $J_0$ does not have any critical point, so we have the conclusion of Proposition \ref{p:pinching=>gap} and thus the conclusion of Proposition \ref{p:gap}.

+Suppose (j) holds: recalling \eqref{eq:unovEm}, we deduce that for $\e > 0$ small the sublevel $\{ J_\tau \leq (1 + \e) \overline{E}_1 \}$ is contractible and that $J_\tau$ has no critical points at level $(1 + \e) \overline{E}_1$.
 By Theorem \ref{t:ex-multi}, all critical points of $J_\tau$ at lower levels are single-bubbling solutions $u_{\tau,x_i}$, which totally contribute to the Leray-Schauder degree of \eqref{eq:scin-tau} by the amount